petk/php-build-system/docs/php-installation.md

 > **Before running the `make install` or `cmake --install` command, be aware
 > that files will be copied outside of your current build directory.**

-Installation of built files is a simple copy to a predefined directory structure on a given system.
+Installation of built files is usually a simple copy to a predefined directory structure on a given system.
 In this phase the executable binary files, dynamic library objects, header files, \*nix man documentation pages, and similar files are copied to system directories.

 Please note that PHP installation on \*nix systems is typically handled by system package managers through automated scripts.
 Additionally, it is common